wecode-bootcamp-korea/41-1st-Weat-backend/README(BE).md

 - Our DB are in each member's local...
 >- Can't share same DB & can't test our BE module in the same environment
->- 💡 Let's try AWS next time!
+>- 💡 Let's try AWS RDS or S3 next time!